mgazier/madmom_python311/README.md

 - use Madmom to determine time signature (3/4 or 4/4), beats per minute (BPM), and the beat # in the measure including downbeat
    1- RNNDownBeatProcessor()
    2- DBNDownBeatTrackingProcessor()
-- i also played a bit with librosa's chroma_cqt() for note detection - not a primary goal just to explore including time synch
+- i also played a bit with librosa's chroma_cqt() for note detection - not a need, just to explore including time synch
-- it appears signficantly more precise than librosa tempo estimation although it's much slower - addressing gpu support would be ideal
+- Madmom appears signficantly more precise than librosa tempo estimation although it's much slower - addressing gpu support would be ideal

 # Why
 - There are compatibility issues between Python 3.11 and Madmom and numpy (Jun 2024)